Privacy-Enhanced Blockchains

 QEDIT’s enterprise-grade Private Asset Transfer solution employs Zero-Knowledge Proof (ZKP) cryptography to make blockchains practical and accessible to enterprises.
 At their core, ZKPs allow one party (the prover) to assure another party (the verifier) their data is valid without exposing underlying confidential information about the data.
 In the context of an enterprise DLT, ZKPs can be used to generate mathematically-sound proofs that attest to the integrity of an asset transfer without revealing raw transactional details.

-QEDIT’s blockchain privacy layer is powered by proof-generating ZKP nodes that are owned and operated by companies in a blockchain consortium, and can be deployed on top of any type of DLT infrastructure in a cloud or self-hosted environment.
-Horizontally scalable “proof-chaining” technology, which breaks large, computationally-heavy proofs into smaller proofs for fast parallel processing, facilitates excellent performance in a high-volume transactional environment.
+QEDIT's blockchain privacy layer is powered by proof-generating ZKP nodes that are owned and operated by companies in a blockchain consortium, and can be deployed on top of any type of DLT infrastructure in a cloud or self-hosted environment.

 Companies with a QEDIT node can issue and transfer assets by generating ZKPs for each transaction that gets executed on the network.
 Other nodes can confirm the validity of the proofs, but cannot see sensitive details like who transferred what, and how much, to whom.
-Public affirmation that no double-spends have occurred is achieved through the storage of openly verifiable ZKPs, rather than raw transactional data, on the blockchain ledger.

 Blockchain privacy for supply chain companies